Magnesium sulfur battery: Toyota

-In 2011, Toyota Motor announced a research project in this area, and in the same year they reported a new electrolyte that is chemically compatible with sulfur.
+In 2011, Toyota announced a research project in this area, and in the same year they reported a new electrolyte that is chemically compatible with sulfur.

 The electrolyte was prepared as a Lewis acid-base complex from the Hauser base (HMDS)MgCl, where HMDS = hexamethyldisilazide, introduced by C. Liebenow et al. in 2000 and AlCl_{3}, conceptionally similar to Aurbach's binuclear electrolyte complex from 2001.

 Although the complex had to be refined by recrystallization and only THF could be used as solvent, a discharge voltage of 1 V was obtained over two cycles, demonstrating the principle feasibility.

 Currently, efforts on rechargeable magnesium battery research are underway at Apple, Toyota, and Pellion Technologies, as well as in several universities.

 Helmholtz-Institute Ulm and KIT

 In 2013, researchers announced a new electrolyte and accompanying magnesium-based batteries.
 The electrolyte is more stable and works well with various solvents and at high concentrations.
 It supports sulfur cathodes.
 Two commercial chemicals, a magnesium amide and aluminum chloride were mixed in a solvent, the product can then be used directly as an electrolyte.

 In 2015, a Mg rechargeable battery was presented built with a graphene–sulfur nanocomposite cathode, a Mg–carbon composite anode and a non-nucleophilic Mg-based complex in tetraglyme solvent as the electrolyte.
 The graphene–sulfur nanocomposites were prepared with a combination of thermal and chemical precipitation.
-The Mg/S cell delivers 448 mA h g^{-1} and 236 mA h g^{-1} after 50 cycles.
+The Mg/S cell delivers 448 mA h g^{−1} and 236 mA h g^{−1} after 50 cycles.
 The graphene–sulfur composite cathode, with a high surface area, porous morphology and oxygen functional groups, along with a non-nucleophilic Mg electrolyte, gives improved performance.

 Recently, a new class of sulfur-compatible and Cl-free electrolytes was introduced.
 It is based on a weakly coordinated Mg salt with big anions (fluorinated alkoxyborate) which can be prepared by a simple reaction and used in-situ.